 This hydrangea produces elongated clusters (panicles) of white flowers that turn increasingly pinker as fall advances.
 It’s is a very large shrub: most cultivars can reach 15 feet (5 m) in height and diameter if you allow them to grow entirely on their own.

 This shrub is easily recognized by its globes or domes of white flowers (there are now a few pink-blooming cultivars as well) which bloom at the tip of the stems starting in the middle of summer.
-‘Annabelle’, with its very round balls of white flowers, is the best-known variety.
+‘Annabelle’, with its very round balls of white flowers, is the best-known variety, but has been replaced lately by the ‘Incrediball’ cultivar.

 For very even bloom, giving branches all the same length, cut the plant down to 4 to 6 inches (10-15 cm) in early spring or late fall.
 However, this gives very large flower heads that tend to flop.
 If this happens under your conditions, a lighter pruning many help, removing only the top 6 inches (15 cm) of the plant.
 The resulting stems will be thicker and the flower clusters smaller, giving a stronger plant not so prone to flopping.